Compare travel insurance for Spain

 Do I need travel insurance for Spain?

-Spain is a hugely popular holiday destination for Brits, attracting around 18 million UK visitors annually.
+Spain is a top holiday spot for Brits, with around 17 million visiting each year.
 Whether you’re exploring the art and culture of Barcelona and Madrid or soaking up sun in the Canaries or the Balearic Islands, you’ll need to make sure you have the right travel insurance.

-Standard Spain travel insurance can offer protection for medical emergencies, baggage theft, delays and cancellations.
-However, you might want to consider extra cover if you’re planning a golfing holiday or are into extreme sports and activities.
+Standard Spain travel insurance usually offers protection for medical emergencies, baggage theft, delays and cancellations.
+However, you might want to consider extra cover if you’re planning a golfing holiday or are into winter sports, extreme sports and adventurous activities.

 Customers with pre-existing medical conditions